alice-doc/alice-analysis-tutorial/rivet/hi-features.md

 Several heavy-ion features were added to the recent version of Rivet (2.7.x).
 The ones that will be used in this tutorial are described below.
 In order to get to know other heavy-ion features go to section ...

-A lot of heavy-ion analyses require calibrating on some global event observable e.g. centrality, thrust, etc. There might be multiple approaches on how to deal with this: using the calibration provided by the experiment together with the analysis, generating your own calibration files, or even using values provided by the generator.
+A lot of heavy-ion analyses require the calibration of some global event observable, e.g. centrality, thrust, etc. There might be multiple approaches on how to deal with this: using the calibration provided by the experiment together with the analysis, generating your own calibration files, or even using values provided by the generator.
 All mentioned solutions are already supported by Rivet.
 On top of that, the first two methods are supported in a form of a new kind of analyses, so called calibration analyses.
-They are 'dummy' analyses used to produce calibration plots that are afterwards used by our main analysis.
+They are 'dummy' analyses used to produce calibration plots that are afterwards used by the main analysis.

 ## Calibration analysis

 A calibration analysis is essential in case our generator does not provide some global event observable(s) required by the main analysis.
-Such calibration analysis is similar to the regular one but instead of producing comparisons to the existing experimental data it produces distributions of different observables, such as impact parameter distribution.
+Such a calibration analysis is similar to a regular one but instead of producing comparisons to the existing experimental data it produces distributions of different observables, such as impact parameter distribution.
 It should be pointed out that there might be multiple analyses using the same calibration analysis.
 An example of a calibration analysis producing a V0M multiplicity distribution and an impact parameter distribution is provided below:
 ```cpp
 #include <Rivet/Analysis.hh>
 #include <Rivet/Projections/AliceCommon.hh>